EatInstall/RFC/README.md

-# RFC
+# Eat RFCs
-Requests for comments for Eat
+Requests for comments for Eat.
+These are intended to closely replace feature requests in issues.